ChandanShakya/metalhub-astro/deploy.md

 ### Map doesn't load

 Check the browser console for errors.
 Leaflet loads from unpkg CDN — ensure there are no content security policy blocks.
 The map is lazy-loaded and only initializes when scrolled into view.

+### Social embeds not loading on SPA navigation

+Social embeds (TikTok, Instagram, Facebook) re-initialize on `astro:page-load` events.
+If they don't appear, check the browser console for script loading errors.

 ### Ranjana font not rendering